 CSHBC’s first priority, as mandated by the BC government, is to protect the public.
-This ensures clients get the best possible care for the full range of care, including higher risk activities.
+This ensures clients get the best possible care for the full range of services, including high risk activities.

-Certificates must be renewed during the registration renewal period (typically January to March) in the year they expire.
-Renewal of certificates is also contingent on holding an Active registration classification and recording a minimum of four CCCs for each certificate.
+Certificates must be renewed before the end of the March 31 registration renewal period in the registration year they expire.
+Renewal of Certified Practice Certificates is also contingent on holding Full registration classification and recording a minimum of four CCCs for each certificate.

-In accordance with legislation, CSHBC’s CP program ensures that all RAUDs, RHIPs, and RSLPs are appropriately qualified in the performance of high-risk practice areas, including restricted activities that require more than entry-to-practice level competency.
+In accordance with legislation and standards, the Certified Practice module of CSHBC’s Quality Assurance & Professional Practice program ensures that all RAUDs, RHIPs, and RSLPs are appropriately qualified in performing high-risk practice, including areas of practice that require more than entry-to-practice level competency.
 For more information, see section 5 of the Speech and Hearing Health Professionals Regulation and Part 10 of the CSHBC Bylaws.

 Certification programs and applications